 The Money Overview

-2027 COLA projected at 2.8% again — senior group warns it’s not enough
+2027 COLA projected at 2.8% again: senior group warns it’s not enough

 What the 2026 COLA already locked in

-For someone at the average benefit level, the increase works out to roughly $55 per month before taxes and Medicare premium deductions.
-Applied to the post-COLA average, a second 2.8% adjustment in 2027 would translate to a similar dollar amount, roughly $50 to $60 a month depending on the individual benefit.
-But the standard Medicare Part B premium also rose for 2026, climbing to $185 from $174.70 the year before.
-That $10.30 monthly increase ate into nearly a fifth of the COLA gain before retirees spent a dollar on groceries or rent.
+Here’s the rub: the standard Medicare Part B premium also rose for 2026, climbing to $185 from $174.70 the year before.
+That $10.30 monthly increase consumed nearly a fifth of the COLA gain before retirees spent a dollar on groceries or rent.
 Taxable-earnings caps, the retirement earnings test, and Supplemental Security Income thresholds all shifted in step with the same CPI-W reading, meaning one inflation snapshot shaped a wide range of program parameters.

 Why TSCL says 2.8% falls short